 In the process, teams learn about teamwork, the wonders of science and technology, and the FIRST LEGO League Jr. Core Values, which include respect, sharing, and critical thinking.
 At the close of each season, teams come together at Expos to strut their stuff, share ideas, celebrate, and have fun!

 The really cool thing about FIRST LEGO League Jr. is…all skill levels are welcomed and needed, technical or non-technical.
 Read more about team basics, time frame, commitment, and skills required.

 What does every FIRST LEGO League Jr. team need?

 - 2 or more adult Coaches willing and motivated to guide the team through the discovery and exhibition season (and beyond) – no special technical experience is required

-- Up to 5 students ages 6 to 10 willing to put in time after school, usually one or two days per week
+- Up to 5 students Ages 6 to 9 (born between 2011 to 2014) willing to put in time after school, usually one or two days per week

 - A suitable meeting place, either public or private, that can accommodate the group and has internet access

 - A LEGO® Education WeDo 2.0 set to build and program